A Category of Banach Space Functors: Relative Banach spaces

-Recall that we denote by $\Ban$ the category with objects Banach spaces and morphisms continuous (=bounded) linear mappings and that we can form the category $\Ban_B$ of {\em Banach space over a small category $B$}, which is nothing but a functor $F:B \to \Ban $ to the category of Banach spaces.
-We form the associated total space
+Recall that we denote by $\Ban$ the category with objects Banach spaces and morphisms continuous (=bounded) linear mappings and that we can form its functor category $\Ban_*$.
+An element of this category is nothing but a functor to the category of Banach spaces where $B$ is a small category.
+We formed the associated total space